nesi/support-docs/docs/Scientific_Computing/Interactive_computing_using_Jupyter/Jupyter_kernels_-_Tool-assisted_management.md

     nesi-add-kernel --help

-Here is an example to add a TensorFlow kernel, using NeSI's module:
+Here is an example to add a TensorFlow kernel, using NeSI’s module:

     nesi-add-kernel tf_kernel TensorFlow/2.4.1-gimkl-2020a-Python-3.8.2